p-rintz/netbox-dnsmasq/README.md

 dhcp-host=45-B5-C3-9F-CE-EC,10.3.33.10,public-dns,set:public
 ```

-An example config for dnsmasq would look like the following:
+An example config for dnsmasq with sets would look like the following:

 ```
 dnssec